rocky-linux/documentation/docs/gemstones/systemd_service_for_python_script.md

   - cron
 ---

-# Systemd service for a python script
+# `systemd` Service for a Python script

-If, like many sysadmins, you are an affictionado of cron scripts launched with `* * * * * /I/launch/my/script.sh`, this article should make you think of another way to do it, using all the power and ease offered by systemd.
+If, like many sysadmins, you are an aficionado of cron scripts launched with `* * * * * /I/launch/my/script.sh`, this article should make you think of another way to do it using all the power and ease offered by `systemd`.

 We will write a python script that will provide a continuous loop to execute the actions you define.

-We will see how to run this script as a systemd service, view the logs in journalctl and see what happens if the script crashes.
+We will see how to run this script as a `systemd` service, view the logs in journalctl, and see what happens if the script crashes.

 ## Prerequisites

-Let's start by installing some python dependencies to use journalctl:
+Let's start by installing some python dependencies needed for the script to use journalctl:

 ```
 shell > sudo dnf install python36-devel systemd-devel
-shell > pip3 install systemd
+shell > sudo pip3 install systemd
 ```

-## Writing the script
+## Writing the Script

 Let's consider the following script `my_service.py`: